ukhsa-collaboration/covid-19-app-ios-ag-public/Docs/AppArchitecture.md

 #### Testing Strategy

 * Where possible, the code is unit tested (`IntegrationTests`).
-* Where testing an individual unit is is not possible, the subsystem will be tested with integration tests internal to the module (`IntegrationTests`).
+* Where testing an individual unit is not possible, the subsystem will be tested with integration tests internal to the module (`IntegrationTests`).
 * Where integration affects UI, this is tested via “Journey” tests (`UITests`).

 ### Scenarios